cleverfranke/cf-kyt-starter-universal-redux/README.md

 Generally speaking we feel it's a better idea to install packages locally than globally.
 That's why our setup instructions differ a little bit from the kyt general installation instructions.
 If you find any bug try to see if [installing the official way](https://github.com/NYTimes/kyt#quick-start) helps and please let us know by submitting an issue.

 The instructions assume you have Yarn already installed.
 If not, [install Yarn](https://yarnpkg.com/lang/en/docs/install/).
-Most of use use [Homebrew](https://brew.sh/) for stuff like that.
+Most of us use [Homebrew](https://brew.sh/) for stuff like that.

 1. Go to the folder where you want to install the starter-kyt.
 2. `yarn init`